NEU-DSG/word-vector-interface/README.md

 ## Running the application

 To run the Shiny app on your own machine, you’ll need R, a programming language available at <https://www.r-project.org/>.
+[RStudio Desktop](https://www.rstudio.com/products/rstudio/) is recommended but not required.

 ### Getting the code